jsware/jsware.github.io/_uml2/32-relationships.md

 Given a plain association between two classes, it is possible to conceptually navigate from objects of one kind to objects of another kind.
 Unless otherwise specified, navigation across an association is bidirectional.

-{% include pop src="/assets/images/uml2/navigation.drawio.svg" alt="Navigation" class="align-right" width="300" %}
+{% include figure popup=true image_path="/assets/images/uml2/navigation.drawio.svg" alt="Navigation" class="align-right" width="300" %}

 There are circumstances in which you'll want to limit navigation to just one direction.
 For example, given a user, you'll want to be able to find corresponding Passwords.
 However, from a Password, you don't want to be able to identify the corresponding User.
 Navigation can be explicitly shown using an open arrowhead pointing in the direction of the intended navigability.